Ukraine News: SPD Minister Lambrecht is under pressure

 This week, a business trip by the minister is causing a stir.
 Lambrecht made his way to the United States on Monday to speak with her counterpart Lloyd Austin and UN Secretary-General Antonio Guterres.
 According to official information from the Ministry of Defense, it is about coordination between Germany and the USA in the Ukraine war.
 However, some questions remain unanswered.

-There are no journalists on the trip, but around 20 employees from the ministry’s management level.
+No journalists are taking part in the trip, but there are probably around 20 employees from the ministry’s management level.
 Apparently, this is causing internal debates.
 Like the portal Business Insider reported, the meaningfulness of the trip is strongly doubted within the ministry.
 The fact that there are only two official appointments during Lambrecht’s five-day stay – one meeting with Austin and one with Guterres – also causes irritation.
 Otherwise, Lambrecht apparently has a lot of free time.
 The ministry mockingly referred to a “class trip”.

 Christine Lambrecht: backing from the traffic lights – criticism of Union